Disused railway stations on the Exeter to Plymouth Line: Lipson Vale Halt

 Another of the small stations opened by the Great Western Railway on 1 June 1904 was Lipson Vale Halt.
 It was situated on the east side of Mutley Tunnel between Laira Halt and the older station at Mutley.

-The GWR suburban service was withdrawn on 7 July 1930, although local Southern Railway trains continued to call until 4 May 1942 when the station was closed and dismantled as its wooden platforms were thought to be a fire risk during The Blitz.
+The platforms were built from wood but shortened in 1933; a shelter was provided on the westbound platform.
+The station closed on 22 March 1942.